e4s-project-exp/e4s-project-exp.github.io/e4s-intro.md

 E4S makes these computers usable, productive, and accessible.
 With sustained investment, the U.S. preserves investments in efficiency, talent, and leadership in science and technology.

 ### How to Access E4S Products
-E4S products are accessable in many ways:
+E4S products are accessible in many ways:
 1. Each product is directly installable using Spack.
 1. E4S has its own Spack scripts that install the full collection of products that are part of E4S.
 This script can be copied and pruned to suit your needs.
 1. E4S is available in containers on AWS and Google Cloud environments.